PanagiotisIatrou/pico-ds18b20/README.md

 # pico-ds18b20
-Raspberry Pi Pico library for the ds18b20 temperature sensor
+Raspberry Pi Pico C++ library for the ds18b20 temperature sensor

 ## How to connect
 **Note:** Does not support parasite power mode